Unsupervised anomaly detection in MeV ultrafast electron diffraction: Introduction

 Residual methods are based on the examination of the prediction error over the sample under test.
 If a given variable that is observable can be inferred from the sample, then the prediction error can be measured.
 If the sample is anomalous, it is expected that it will produce a high error or residual.
 The determination of whether the residual is high or not can be achieved by a model of the residual distribution (see, e.g. \cite{zamzam2019data}).

-Our approach combines the use of an autoencoder and a residual method.
-Indeed, the method encodes and reconstructs the images with the help of a convolutional autoencoder (CAE) \cite{mao2016image} and then, the reconstruction error is used as a residual to estimate the posterior probability of that the image is normal conditional to the observed error.
+{\ Our approach is based on the use of a lightweight convolutional autoencoder (CAE) \cite{mao2016image} that, with low computational burden, is able to reconstruct the input images and denoise them conveniently.
+The reconstruction error is used as a residual to estimate the posterior probability of that the image is normal conditional to the observed error.
 The error is modeled in a probabilistic way using a convex combination of distributions that automatically capture the conditional distribution of the error under the hypothesis of normal or fault.
+The method provides added value with respect to a standard statistical evaluation in terms of its capability to denoise the images through the use of the CAE, together with an ability to estimate the probability that an image is faulty.
+Then, the user can discard the images with a high probability and only manually inspect those that have a probability close to 0.5, which are, as it is seen in the experimental Section, a very small fraction of the analyzed images. }